MM1032003/C-challenges-ECE26/README.md

 # C-challenges-ECE26
-Note : always there is a better solution so #GOOGLE IT
+Note : There is always a better solution so #GOOGLE IT